 - This is VERY important: Use kitchen gloves when handling smaller chilis like Thai bird eye chilis, especially when deseeding them.
 The oil of the chili seeds is extremely hot and can burn your skin for hours.

-- If short on time or if you forget to soak the dried chilis, place them in a bowl with water to cover all the chilis.
-Microwave the bowl for 2-3 minutes then carefully remove the bowl and let it sit until you are ready to use the peppers.
+- If you are short on time or if you forget to soak the dried chilis, place them in a bowl with water to cover all the chilis.
+Microwave the bowl for 2-3 minutes, then carefully remove it and let it sit until you are ready to use the peppers.

-- Freeze the leftover paste in small portions after you are done making the paste for easy measurements for recipes.
+- Freeze the leftover paste in small portions after making the paste for easy recipe measurements.

 - Prep Time: 15